Our Mission

 Ed has been exploring the mountains of Central Asia for the last 25 years.
 Originally from the edge of the Peak District in the UK he has spent the last 8 years living and working in Tajikistan with his wife and sons.
 He grew up in Uzbekistan and from there also spent time in the mountains of Kyrgyzstan and Kazakhstan.
 In 2014 Ed began dreaming and working toward what would eventually become the Archa Foundation.
 He is passionate about giving local people an opportunity to explore the mountains and wild spaces that surround them.
 In his day-to-day work with the local NGO “Central Asian Partnership” Ed is an advocate, partner and consultant for rural tourism development.
 If he’s not in his home-office in the hills above Dushanbe then he’s probably somewhere in the Fann Mountains of northern Tajikistan.

-Meital Kupfer - Partnerships and Fundraising
+Meital Kupfer - Advisor Partnerships and Fundraising

 Meital Kupfer supports partnerships and fundraising for the Pamir Trail.
 While new to Central Asia, they have been trekking, hiking and climbing for two decades.
 Meital lived in Uganda for eight years and contributed towards the development and curation of mountain tourism and trails in the country, from the Rwenzori Ranges to the flat-topped peaks in Karamoja.
 They have completed several thru hikes, including the Appalachian Trail (2,198.4 miles (3,538.0 km).
 They are also the partnerships manager for the forthcoming Mwamba Climbing Gym in Kampala, Uganda, slated to be the first climbing gym in Uganda.
 When not hiking, Meital works in tech policy and humanitarian research.